-- A Statement of Financial Activity each month reporting on the revenue and expenditure as set out in the annual budget for that month taking in the following detail - - annual budget estimates; and budget estimates to the end of the month to which the statement relates; and actual amounts of expenditure, revenue and income to the end of the month to which the statement relates; and material variances between the comparable amounts of budget estimates to the end of the month and actual amounts of expenditure, revenue and income; and net current assets at the end of the month to which the statement relates • An explanation of the composition of the net current assets of the month to which the statement relates, less committed assets and restricted assets; and An explanation of each of the material variances between the comparable amounts of actual to budget to the end of the month to which the statement relates; and Such other supporting information as is considered relevant.
-The information in a statement of financial activity may be shown - According to nature and type classification; or By program; or By business unit.
-A statement of Financial Activity and the accompanying documents are to be- Presented at an ordinary meeting of the council within 2 months after the end of the month to which the statement relates; and Recorded in the minutes of the meeting at which it is presented.
-Recorded in the minutes of the meeting at which it is presented. • Each financial year a local government is to adopt a variance to be used for reporting material variances.
-Findin as set of month It repo nire meets the minimum requirements for monthly financial reporting.
-It provides a full financial statements normally required for year-end annual financial reporting for its ly reporting.
-This includes a Statement of Financial Activity by Nature and Type. orts material variances of income and expenditure between budget estimates at the the month and actuals for that period. tatement of Financial Activity is presented within two months after the end of the to which the statement relates.
-Risk considered low.
-The corporate services team are aware of the statutory ements.
-Manad ement Response ement is currently reviewing Financial Report Requirements and will work with il to ensure that appropriate reporting occurs.
+- A Statement of Financial Activity each month reporting on the revenue and expenditure as set out in the annual budget for that month taking in the following detail - - annual budget estimates; and

+- budget estimates to the end of the month to which the statement relates; and - actual amounts of expenditure, revenue and income to the end of the month to which the statement relates; and - material variances between the comparable amounts of budget estimates to the end of the month and actual amounts of expenditure, revenue and income; and - net current assets at the end of the month to which the statement relates - An explanation of the composition of the net current assets of the month to which the statement relates, less committed assets and restricted assets; and - An explanation of each of the material variances between the comparable amounts of actual to budget to the end of the month to which the statement relates; and - Such other supporting information as is considered relevant. - The information in a statement of financial activity may be shown - According to nature and type classification; or - By program; or - By business unit. - A statement of Financial Activity and the accompanying documents are to be- - Presented at an ordinary meeting of the council within 2 months after the end of the month to which the statement relates; and - Recorded in the minutes of the meeting at which it is presented. - Each financial year a local government is to adopt a variance to be used for reporting material variances.

+The Shire meets the minimum requirements for monthly financial reporting.
+It provides a full set of financial statements normally required for year-end annual financial reporting for its monthly reporting.
+This includes a Statement of Financial Activity by Nature and Type.
+It reports material variances of income and expenditure between budget estimates at the end of the month and actuals for that period.

+The Statement of Financial Activity is presented within two months after the end of the month to which the statement relates.

+Risk is considered low.
+The corporate services team are aware of the statutory requirements.

+Management is currently reviewing Financial Report Requirements and will work with Council to ensure that appropriate reporting occurs.